WfInstances/WfInstances-gitHub-actions/makeflow/bwa/README.md

 Execution traces are formatted according to the [WfCommons JSON format](https://github.com/wfcommons/workflow-schema) for describing workflow executions.
-Execution traces from different computing platforms are organized into sub-folders.
+Execution traces from different computing platforms are organized into sub-directories.

 Trace files are named using the following convention:
 `bwa-<COMPUTE_PLATFORM>-<WF_SIZE>-<RUN_ID>.json`, where: